 L-2 VISAS: SPOUSES & CHILDREN OF L VISA HOLDERS

-Spouses and children (under the age of 21) of L visa holders may apply for an L-2 visa in order to accompany or follow the principal applicant to the United States.
-Derivative applicants are generally granted L-2 status for the duration of the principal applicant's L-1 status.
+L-2 visas are available for spouses and children (under 21 years old) of L visa holders who wish to accompany or join the principal applicant in the United States.
+Derivative applicants typically receive L-2 status for the same duration as the principal applicant's L-1 status.

-If these family members are already in the United States and seeking a change of status to or extension of stay in the L-2 classification, they may apply collectively on Form I-539.
-Spouses of L-1 workers may apply for work authorization by filing Form I-765 (with the appropriate fee and supporting documents).
-If approved, there is no specific restriction as to where the L-2 spouse may work.
+If these family members are already in the United States and wish to change or extend their status to L-2, they can collectively apply using Form I-539.
+Spouses of L-1 workers may also apply for work authorization by submitting Form I-765 along with the required fee and supporting documents.
+If approved, there are no specific restrictions on the employment location for L-2 spouses.

 Contact Us Today